Login

 Arrange for a business number and a VAT number

 The government determines how much you pay for applying for your company number , which is done by registering in the Crossroads Bank for Enterprises (CBE).
-You do this via a Securex business counter and the cost is currently 105,50 (no VAT applicable) per business entity, for both a sole proprietorship and a company.
+You do this via a Securex Business Counter and the cost is currently 105,50 (no VAT applicable) per business entity, for both a sole proprietorship and a company.

 This registration must be done before your first - official - working day as a self-employed person.